MadLittleMods/zig-serialize-deserialize-experiments/README.md

 a bit harder to deserialize because we don't know this type from the perspective of the library.

-> Note: This currently doesn't work because I'm not sure how to make the deserialization
-> aware of the `CustomDropoutLayer` type like it does for the `Layer` types that are
-> part-of and known to the library.

 ```sh
 zig run ./interface/main_custom_network.zig
 ```